Q. Why are you doing this?

 Q. Do I have to sign up for the classes?
 If I miss one can I still come to the next one?
 Are the classes held on or off the water?

-A. No, you don't have to sign up; just show up.
+A. No, you don't have to sign up.
+Just show up.
 You can be a beginner or have some experience and still learn.
-The classes are separate and not run as a course, although Many repeat.
+The classes are separate and not run as a course, although many repeat.
 Most have an on-water component; so come with clothing you would wear if you came for walk-up.
-The classes schedule in on the calendar.
+The classes schedule is on the calendar.

 Q. Are you open on the weekdays?

-A. Only from 5 - 7 in the evenings at Pier 96, from the middle of June through the end of August.
-Pier 40 is often open form 5-7 on Thursdays Check the Calendar for any changes
+A. Only from 5 - 7 in the evenings at Pier 26, from June through the end of August.

 Q. Do you have lockers at each location?